tslenter/RSX-RSC/README.md

 ## 2. Versions

 RSX is a syslog-ng - elasticsearch - kibana driven syslog server.
-This combination allows you to dump and store a lot syslog messages with almost no performance decrease in searches.
+This combination allows you to dump and store a lot of syslog messages with almost no performance decrease in searches.
 RSX has multiple enterprise grade options.

 RSC is a syslog-ng - CLI - PHP GUI driven syslog server.
 This combination is for low powered dives like a Rapspberry Pi and for small environments.
 Depending on the functionality RSC will run fine with more then 1000 devices, but tuning is required.

 RS Core is a syslog-ng - CLI driven syslog server.
-This environment can be used to small/lab/test environments.
+This environment can be used in small/lab/test environments.
 It is very small and compact.
 The setup can be done within within minutes.